Virginia Tech® home

 ISE Senior Design Symposium Award Winners

-ISE Senior Design Symposium winner
+Senior Design Symposium 2025 Award Winners

 This award recognizes the use of ISE tools to solve the project problem.
 The winner demonstrated a deeper knowledge of ISE tools and have effectively used them to impact their clients.

-Advisor: Dr. Kwok Tsui
+Advisor: Dr. Michael Madigan

 Project Abstract